SuzanTurner/ShiPy/README.md

 A pip installable that allows to send messages from python to any platform, like telegram, slack etc. Built for plug and play!
 No need to worry about platform-specific APIs or boilerplate code.
 Just install, register, and sail your messages

 > Note: `ShiPy` is actively under development.
-This is a refence documentation
+This is a refence documentation.
 > v0 will soon be published to PyPI

 ## Purpose